 Building on the core physical skills learned at the elementary level; students expand and enhance their abilities through instruction in games such as flag football, kickball, volleyball, and basketball.
 Students learn responsibility for safety and good sportsmanship in all sports and games in which they participate.
 The skills gained by students at this level build the foundation for their participation in organized sports and assist them in developing a lifelong desire for physical fitness in their daily lives.

 Students follow the principles of design and elements of art.
 They use the proper terminology and are introduced to media utilizing drawing, painting, printmaking and three-dimensional artwork.
+Advanced Art is offered as an after school program.

 Using a wide variety of creative dramatic exercises, select group and solo performance opportunities, periodic written class work, quizzes and projects, the students gain a strong overview of the core competencies necessary to produce theatrical works.